nwthomas/programming-resources/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+If you are an alumni or a member of an older cohort that would like to pass on tips for success to new classes and cohorts at Lambda, please either contact me on Slack or submit a pull request to update the document on GitHub.
+This document is meant to grow with time.

-## Authors
+## Author

-- **Billie Thompson** - _Initial work_ - [PurpleBooth](https://github.com/PurpleBooth)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+- **Nathan Thomas** - [LinkedIn](https://www.linkedin.com/in/nathan-thomas-644b3339/), [GitHub](https://github.com/nwthomas), Slack username _nwthomas_

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Thanks to whomever started the LinkedIn spreadsheet inside of Lambda School.
+It is a great networking tool.
+- Thanks to Lambda School for the work that you do in training the bright minds of tomorrow.
+We appreciate you.
+- Cover page photography by Alexander Milo on Unsplash.com